 Tip for the first year at BMC: "To thine own self be true..."

-In my free time, I enjoy: volunteering for a local animal rescue (including fostering kittens) and watching college basketball
+In my free time, I enjoy: do-it-yourself home renovations, hiking, watching college basketball

 Favorite spot on campus: The woods behind English House.
 A winding path, a small babbling brook, big trees, songbirds, wildflowers: you'll feel like you're a hundred miles away.
 And there's an old cemetery tucked away at the end of the path.